 In a fix-and-flip, you buy an investment property (usually in a distressed condition) for cheap, do the necessary repairs, and finally sell the property for a higher price.
 Your profit is the difference between the sale price and the purchase price as well as the cost of the fixes you implemented.
-The trick is to be able to identify properties for sale under market value and to make low-cost repairs which will raise the value of the property by a lot.
+The trick is to identify properties for sale under market value and make low-cost repairs which will raise the property’s value by a lot.

 This strategy is good for beginner investors as it gives you a chance to taste the flavor of real estate investing and decide if it’s the right choice for you without having to commit to a property and mortgage for decades to come.

 Once again, although fix-and-flips are accessible to just about anyone, having a real estate license is definitely a big plus.
-You will not only have access to more properties for sale, including such sold under market value, but you will also know various contractors from your network which will prove to be of great value during the renovation process.
+You will not only have access to more properties for sale, including those sold under market value, but you will also know various contractors from your network, proving to be of great value during the renovation process.
 Moreover, contractors are likely to give you discounts if they know you are in the industry and will most likely hire their services again.
 Cheaper fixes translate into more profit for you after you sell the property.